chen4169/CS180Project4/Project4Report.md

 (my thoughts are we explain the separate classes first, and then tie them in with how the main method goes about connecting everything)

+How the database is integrated:
+First we create a connection to the database through the use of Ucanaccess by giving the url of the database.
+For details on Ucanaccess https://ucanaccess.sourceforge.net/site.html
+From there once the connection was made what needed to be done was to ask the connection to do certain actions in this case we only made SQL queries.
+Each query is set by a set of Keywords such as Insert Into Delete and Select.
+Once the Query has run it will return the results of such query in the specified order.

 ## Part Two: Individual Section